J-Siu/johnsiu.com/content/blog/github-api-create-repo.md

 }
 ```

-The only difference between gogs and github is gogs need `/api/v1` in its url, while github uses `api` sub-domain.
+The only difference between gogs and github is the `URL`.
+Gogs need `/api/v1` in its url, while github uses `api` sub-domain.
+Uncomment the one you want to use.

-Add the function in `.zshrc` and use as follow:
+Add function in `.zshrc` and use as follow:

 ```zsh
 create_new_repo <repo_name>